MuthalibAbdul/Excel/README.md

 # INTRODUCTION

 This repository is dedicated to all my Excel based projects.
-Each project folder within this repository has its on README.md file that briefly describes about the project and a link to my shared google drive.
-Feel free to reach out for any questions.
+Each project folder within this repository has its on README.md file that briefly describes about the project and a link to a shared excel file in my Microsoft OneDrive.
+Feel free to reach out for any questions or if you cant access the file.

 ## 🔗 Links